docksal/docksal/docs/drupal-settings.md

 # Drupal settings

-Below you will find instructions on configuring you Drupal project to work with Drude.
+Below you will find instructions on configuring you Drupal project to work with Docksal.
 Some settings are required, others are optional or enahncements.
 Please review carefully.

 <a name="db"></a>